maxkratt/FishNet-Documentation/tutorials/simple/making-a-custom-player-spawner/set-player-number.md

   your game.
 ---

-# Spawning Players when Set Number of Players Joined
+# Spawning Players When Set Number of Players Joined

 {% stepper %}
 {% step %}